Botfuel/botfuel-sample-customerservice/README.md

   * Answer: _Hello!
 I can provide you with information about our payment and shipping policies._

+  You can get examples of intents here : https://github.com/Botfuel/botfuel-sample-customerservice/intents.xlsx

 ## How to run the bot

 Clone the repository: